 In observance of Clergy Appreciation Week, the local Ft.
 Dodge Civitan Club is asking the citizens of the city to say thank you to their ministers for their service and dedication they do.
 The idea for Clergy Week is to help promote world brotherhood and religious understanding among all people, regardless of religious persuasion.
 It is a time when we can reflect upon our individual religious beliefs and to promote an understanding and acceptance of the rights of others to participate in a religion different from our own.

-The USS Dorchester carried four men of God - a Catholic, a Jew and two Protestants - and 905 American servicemen bound for Greenland.
-A Nazi submarine, stalking the ship undetected, fired a torpedo toward the ship.
-The missile exploded in the boiler room, and many on board died instantly; some were trapped below deck.
-Others, jolted from their bunks, headed to the decks.
+On February 3, 1943, 76 years ago, the USS Dorchester carried four men of God, one a Catholic, one Jewish, and two Protestant aboard and 905 American servicemen bound for Greenland.
+A Nazi submarine, stalking the ship undetected, took this opportunity to fire a torpedo straight toward the ship’s flank.
+The missile struck amid ships and exploded in the boiler room.
+Many on board died instantly; some were trapped below deck.
+Others, jolted from their bunks, half asleep clambered to reach the decks of the stricken vessel.
 The ship, taking on water rapidly, began listing to starboard.
-Because security reasons prevented use of distress flares, escort vessels still close enough to assist pushed on into the darkness, unaware that the Dorchester was sinking.
-Overcrowded lifeboats capsized; rafts drifted away before anyone could reach them.
+Because security reasons prevented use of distress flares, escort vessels, still close enough to assist, pushed on into the darkness, unaware that the Dorchester was sinking.
+Overcrowded lifeboats capsized; rafts drifted away before anyone could reach then.

-On deck, the four Army chaplains moved about calming men, directing soldiers to lifeboats and distributing life jackets.
+On deck, the four Army chaplains, George L. Fox, Alexander D. Goode, Clark V. Poling and John P. Washington moved about calming frightened men, directing bewildered soldiers to lifeboats, and distributing life jackets with calm precision.
 Soon the supply of jackets was exhausted, yet four young soldiers were still without life vests.
-Quickly the chaplains stripped off their own vests and forced them on the young soldiers.
+Quickly the chaplains stripped off their own and forced them upon the young soldiers.